leroyvn/xarray-validate/README.md

 [xarray-schema](https://github.com/xarray-contrib/xarray-schema).*

 I needed an xarray validation engine for one of my projects.
-The only solid contender I could see was xarray-schema, but its maintenance seems uncertain and its integration into the much larger Pandera project was not progressing quickly enough for me.
+The only solid contender I could see was xarray-schema, but its maintenance seemed uncertain and the foreseen integration of its feature set into the much larger Pandera project was not progressing quickly enough for me.
 I therefore decided to fork the project, refactor it and add the features I was missing.

 ## Features

-* DataArray and Dataset validation ⬆️
+* ⬆️ DataArray and Dataset validation
-* Basic Python type serialization / deserialization ⬆️
+* ⬆️ Basic Python type serialization / deserialization
 * Construct schema from existing xarray data
-* ~~JSON roundtrip~~ (not guaranteed to work) 🚫
+* 🚫 ~~JSON roundtrip~~ (not guaranteed to work)

 ⬆️ Inherited from xarray-schema
 🚫 Won't do / won't fix